itn3000/dotnet-compressor/README.md

 if you want to get single executable binary, you should do following steps.

-1. set `CppCompilerAndLinker=clang-[version]` env value if you do not use clang-3.9 and build in linux or macos.
+1. set `CppCompilerAndLinker=clang-[version]` env value if you do not have clang-3.9 and build in linux or macos.
 2. run `dotnet tool run dotnet-cake -Target=Native -Runtime=[rid] -Configuration=[Debug or Release]`

 [about rid, refer to this page](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog)

-and then you will get native binary in
+and then you will get native executable binary in `dist/[Configuration]/bin`

 ## Generating sln